-Rifleman Craig Wood, from Doncaster, lost both his legs and an arm when he was blown up by a roadside bomb while serving with the 2nd Battalion, The Rifles in 2009.
+Rifleman Craig Wood, from Doncaster, lost both his legs and an arm when he was blown up by a roadside bomb while serving in Afghanistan.
 He was just 18.

 "I had always wanted to join the British Army.
 I signed up at 17 and loved it straight away, it was the lifestyle that I really enjoyed.
 I deployed to Sangin, in Afghanistan, in April 2009, three days after my 18th birthday.

 "Three months in, I got blown up.
 We had been out on a routine patrol when we stopped for a drink.
 When we set off again, I remember walking forward a few metres and then just seeing a white flash.
 I instantly knew – and

 felt – that something was very wrong.
 I landed heavily and I remember my friend shouting my name.
 After that, I blacked out."

 “I was in a coma for 14 days before I woke up in hospital back in the UK.
 It was surreal.
 I’d lost both legs above the knee and my left arm below the elbow.
 I had pretty serious facial injuries, too.
 I knew I was severely injured, but I tried to keep a positive mental attitude.

 "I’ve had so many operations over the last seven years that I can’t even count them all.
 I’ve had 10 operations on my face alone, and lots more on my arms, legs and body.
 Learning to walk again took eight months, and I was at Headley Court, undergoing rehabilitation, for four and a half years in total.
 I had all kinds of issues

 – your stumps change and surgery alters things.
 You get knock-backs and have to re-learn the basics of walking all over again.